kcaisley/kcaisley/Generators.md

 - Design generator that is 28 nm + 65 nm compatible
 - TSMC 28 nm submission of demonstrator PLL via Europractice
 - Apply generator concepts to new FE designs

-# Questions

-- Ratio of PLL power to chip as a whole?
-- How big is analog chip bottom in RD53?
-- Target timeline for submission?
-- Use knowledge to build time based FEs
-- Al's Hans about CERN PLL!

-Code and diagram of layout
-Know synthesis types
-It work: nfs/backup, ldap users, PDK, Fedora linux, containerized cadence, doccumentation Bag workflow diagram

-0.1-0.7w /cm2 typical

-Obelix has no pll, what is ddr design for driver?